 Robert advises investment managers structuring and operating pooled investment funds to avoid ERISA “plan asset” status, such as venture capital operating companies and real estate operating companies.
 He also advises investment managers and other fiduciaries in navigating ERISA’s fiduciary responsibility and prohibited transaction rules.
 Support includes drafting and implementing policies and procedures; providing training and compliance advice with respect to prohibited transaction exemptions; and drafting and negotiating investment management agreements, fund documents, side letters and trading-related agreements (e.g., ISDAs, clearing agreements, futures agreements, securities lending agreements and prime brokerage agreements).

 Robert also counsels sponsors of defined benefit and defined contribution plans on investment matters, governance, de-risking, and service provider (e.g., consultants, investment managers, trustees, recordkeepers) due diligence and oversight.
 Investment committees at some of the world’s largest plan sponsors rely on Robert for training and best practices advice.

-Prior to joining K&L Gates, Robert was general counsel of a $20 billion registered investment adviser, where he led a team of legal, compliance and risk professionals.
-He has also served as internal ERISA counsel for two global investment banks where he advised a variety of businesses, including retail, institutional asset management, derivatives, prime brokerage, and structured products.
+Prior to joining K&L Gates, Robert was General Counsel of a $20 billion registered investment adviser that provided OCIO consulting and investment management services to large institutional investors, where he led a team of legal, compliance and risk professionals.
+He has also served as internal ERISA counsel for JPMorgan and Bear Stearns where he advised a variety of businesses, including retail, institutional asset management, derivatives, prime brokerage, and structured products.